flamerecca/yii2-gitbook-cookbook/ide-autocompletion.md

 }
 ```

-In the above PHPDoc of `BaseApplication`、`WebApplication`、`ConsoleApplication`will be used by IDE to autocomplete your custom components described via`@property`.
+上面針對`BaseApplication`、`WebApplication`、`ConsoleApplication`的 PHPDoc 註解，ill be used by IDE to autocomplete your custom components described via`@property`.

 > **備註：** To avoid "Multiple Implementations" PHPStorm warning and make autocomplete faster ， exclude or "Mark as Plain Text"`vendor/yiisoft/yii2/Yii.php`file.